Kamure/ent/README.md

-# Clinic appointment system structure
+# CLINIC APPOINTMENT SYSTEM STRUCTURE

 The Clinic Appointment System is a web-based application designed to manage appointments and patient records.
 It allows patients to register, log in, book, view, reschedule and cancel appointments online, while doctors can manage their schedules and patient records.